What will Lightwave cost to install in my home?

 We estimate that the average 3-bed semi has 20 dual-gang power sockets.
 Replacing these with Lightwave ones would cost £1,200.
 If this seems a little farfetched, then we agree.
 Some sockets never get turned off (fridge, TV, microwave, etc.), so wouldn’t need replacing.

-You might be able to get away with only changing 10 or so and still having a greater degree of control than you current do.
+You might be able to get away with only changing 10 or so and still having a greater degree of control than you currently do.

 The cost of changing 10 dual-gang power sockets to Lightwave ones: £600+